 Around the world, the seafood industry plays a critical role in feeding billions of people.
-It’s also a major economic driver: According to the United Nations, fishing and aquaculture provide livelihoods to around 820 million people worldwide.
+It’s also a major economic driver as part of the growing Blue Economy.
+According to the United Nations, fishing and aquaculture provide livelihoods to around 820 million people worldwide.
+According to Fortune Business Insights, the seafood market is projected to grow from USD $333.25 billion in 2022 to $605.46 billion by 2029, at a CAGR of 8.92% in the forecast period, 2022-2029.

-In many countries like the Philippines, Vietnam, Ecuador, and Ghana, it is small-scale fisherfolk and aquaculture farmers who dominate the seafood industry.
-But artisanal fishing communities and small operations are especially vulnerable to disruptions like what we’ve witnessed in the time of COVID-19.
+In many countries like the Philippines, Vietnam, Ecuador, Ghana, and Indonesia, it is small-scale fisherfolk and aquaculture farmers who dominate the seafood industry.
+But artisanal fishing communities and small operations are especially vulnerable to disruptions.

 Further, transitioning to more sustainable fishing practices is often difficult for these small-scale fisherfolk and aquaculture farmers.
 Many do not see direct financial benefit, nor do they have the capital needed—or access to affordable loans—to make the financial investments necessary to transform their operations.